pachyderm/pachyderm/doc/FAQ.md

 Pipelines are data transformations that are “subscribed” to data changes on their input repo and create jobs to process the new data as it comes in.
 A pipeline is defined by a JSON spec that describes one or more transformations to execute when new input data is committed.
-All the details of a pipeline spec are outlined in our documentation (LINK).
+All the details of a [pipeline spec](https://github.com/pachyderm/pachyderm/blob/master/doc/pipeline_spec.md) are outlined in our documentation.

 ##### How does Pachyderm manage pipeline dependencies?
 Dependencies for pipelines are handled explicitly in the pipeline spec.